mgkimsal/buger.github.com/source/_posts/2012-12-01-your-code-sucks.markdown

 Remember Twitter story.
 When it was first started it was super buggy Rails app, that was down all the time.
 Now check where they now, they looks much more like enterprise, Java everywhere, 1500+ employees.
 Good project is like a book, you can't skip and start reading from the middle, you need to pass all stages one-by-one.

 Every project have it's own unique history, respect it, do not make hasty decisions, always think about business value.

+UPDATE
+---
+For sure I don't mean that you should write crappy code.
+I mostly talking about premature-optimizations.
+Right now there are lot of tools and techniques that allow to control code quality.
+At least test, code-reviews and code analysers.

 You can discuss this post at [Hacker News](http://news.ycombinator.com/item?id=4857463)